Configuring Access Delegation with OAuth 2.0¶

-Lily, Oliver, and Pam are three users in WSO2 IS.
-Lily has a photo album in the Photo-editer application and wants to share the Family photos album with her family members; Oliver and Pam.
-Oliver and Pam can view this photo album using the Photo-viewer application.
+Larry, Alex, and Sam are three users in WSO2 IS.
+Larry has a photo album in the Photo-editer application and wants to share the Family photos album with the family members, Alex and Sam.
+Alex and Sam can view this photo album using the Photo-viewer application.
 The Photo-editor and Photo-viewer applications are using WSO2 IS as their identity provider.

 <IS_HOME>/binand start the server by executing one of the following commands on a terminal window.

 Follow the steps in deploying the photo-editor and photo-view webapps to download, deploy, and register Photo Editor sample.

 Once you have deployed the samples, note that two service providers have been created on the Management Console using dynamic client registration.
 You can access or edit them through the Management Console.

 Log in using admin/admin credentials and create a new user called "Larry" (the resource owner) with login permission.
 For instructions, see Adding Users and Roles.

 'admin' is the default administrative user in WSO2 Identity Server.

 Next, create two new users called "Pam" and "Alex" (the requesting parties) with login permission.

 The setup is now complete and you can proceed to try out the scenario.